Infineon/arduino-motix-btn99x0/README.md

 ### More Information

-The complete documentation of the library as well as detailed information about the arduino-BTN99x0 can be found in the [Wiki](https://arduino-BTN99x0.readthedocs.io/en/latest/index.html).
+The complete documentation of the library as well as detailed information about the MOTIX BTN99x0 can be found in the [Wiki](https://arduino-BTN99x0.readthedocs.io/en/latest/index.html).

 ### Getting Started